Multi Role Vehicle – Protected (MRV-P)

 The Joint Light Tactical Vehicle (JLTV) is a US Army-led programme that will replace the current HMMWV with a family of more survivable vehicles with greater payload, although it seems unlikely JLTV will replace all HMMWV, i.e. the unarmoured utility versions.
 Because the HMMWV was not designed to have high levels of protection, adding that protection has caused a wide variety of problems.
 JLTV will seek to address that by ensuring high levels of protection are built-in from the start.
 Like the HMMWV, it will support a wide variety of roles and likely, multiple variants.
 Initially, it comprises two variants based upon a common automotive platform; Two-seat Combat Support Vehicle (CSV), a payload of 2.3 tonnes (Utility)Four-seat Combat Tactical Vehicle (CTV), a payload of 1.6 tonnes, (General Purpose, Close Combat Weapon Carrier and Heavy gun Carrier)

 The competition for JLTV goes back to 2006 with 7 organisations answering the initial request for information.
-In 2008, the DoD down selected to three manufacturers; Lockheed Martin, BAE Systems/Navistar and General Tactical Vehicles (General Dynamics and AM General).
+In 2008, the DoD was down-selected three manufacturers; Lockheed Martin, BAE Systems/Navistar and General Tactical Vehicles (General Dynamics and AM General).
 Oshkosh, Plasan and Northrop Grumman were not part of this down select.

 Following this, the DoD changed the requirements, dropped the heavier variants and upped the protection requirement following experience in Iraq.
 This second phase was then re-advertised with a wider responder field narrowed to three manufacturers; Lockheed Martin, Oshkosh and AM General.